“Here’s my card, let’s keep in touch.”

 Please make sure the basic info is actually CORRECT and ON your cards before you print them:

 You’d be surprised how many times I receive a card that’s missing contact info OR I find out it’s incorrect!

-- TIP: Make sure that the name you use on your is the name you use in your email and LinkedIn accounts.
+TIP: Make sure that the name you use on your card is the name you use in your email and LinkedIn accounts.
 If someone wants to connect on LinkedIn, they need to have the exact same name as on your card or they might not be able to find you.
 For example, if you use “Deb Goeschel” on your card, don’t make your LinkedIn name “Debra Goeschel.”
 Make it consistent across all your points of contact.